d11wtq/oedipus-dm/README.md

 [DataMapper](https://github.com/datamapper/dm-core), in order to support the querying and updating of Sphinx indexes through DataMapper models.

+Oedipus provides a clean interface with Sphinx 2, allowing the use of realtime indexes and multi-dimensional faceted search via ruby.

   - [Requirements](#requirements)
   - [Installation](#installation)
   - [Usage](#usage)